gahtan-syarif/dailygitcommands/README.md

 > [!NOTE]
 > Append `--stat` to `git diff` to show a per-file summary with total insertions and deletions instead of the full patch.

+## Notes
+- `git notes add -m "<message>" <commit>` — attach a note to a commit
+- `git notes append -m "<message>" <commit>` — append to an existing note attached to a commit
+- `git notes show <commit>` — show the note attached to a commit
+- `git notes edit <commit>` — edit the note attached to a commit
+- `git notes remove <commit>` — remove the note attached to a commit
+- `git notes prune` — remove notes that no longer reference existing commits
+- `git notes list` — list all notes and the commits they are attached to

 ## Stashing
 - `git stash push -u` — move staged and unstaged changes to a stash (including untracked files)